All About Medical Assistants

 - Ophthalmic Aide

-In the United States, there were 634,400 jobs for Medical Assistant in 2016.
+In 2016, there was an estimated number of 634,400 jobs in the United States for Medical Assistant.
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 184,000 new jobs for Medical Assistant by 2026.
-There will be an estimated 94,900 positions for Medical Assistant per year.
+The BLS estimates 94,900 yearly job openings in this field.

 The states with the most job growth for Medical Assistant are Utah, Arizona, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Illinois.
 These states have the worst job growth for this type of profession.